 Make time for yourself.

 As an entrepreneur, you need to work on yourself and your business.
 Therefore, create some time for yourself in your day’s schedule.
 You can use this time more wisely to achieve other non-business-related goals.
-An area that business owners severely neglect is their education.
+An area that business owners severely neglects is their education.
 So, look for distance learning opportunities to enhance your business acumen.
 If you already have a bachelor’s degree, enrolling in an online MBA with no GMAT required would be fitting.
-An online course saves you both time and resources; you can use them to manage your business instead.
+An online course saves you time and resources; you can use them to manage your business instead.
 So, not only are you getting another degree, but your business is also not getting sidelined.
 In addition to getting more knowledge, you may learn something more practical and valuable for your business.

 Think about distractions